 What is a conscious business?

 Conscious leaders believe that business is about more than making a profit.
-Conscious entrepreneurs view business as good, ethical, noble and heroic.
-There is a universal truth that people aspire to meaning & purpose.
+Conscious entrepreneurs view business as good, ethical, noble, and heroic.
+There is a universal truth that people aspire to mean & purpose.
 Conscious businesses care about all stakeholders in their ecosystem.
 Conscious leaders focus on “we” not “me”.
-They put people first which results in high levels of engagement, motivation and commitment.
-Conscious businesses intentionally foster cultures with high levels of authenticity, integrity and personal growth.
+They put people first which results in high levels of engagement, motivation, and commitment.
+Conscious businesses intentionally foster cultures with high levels of authenticity, integrity, and personal growth.

 Facts prove that a conscious company is a much more profitable company because associates enjoy working and are more productive.
 Happy associates produce higher quality products & services, leading to happier customers and larger profits.
 So here are the facts:

 Raj Sisodia, Co-Founder of Conscious Capitalism, looked at 28 companies he identified as the most conscious “firms of endearment”, as he termed them, based on characteristics such as their stated purpose, generosity of compensation, quality of customer service, investment in their communities, and impact on the environment.